-Soils, crystals and types of bonds.
-Soil mineralogy and classification.
+Solis, crystals and types of bonds.
+Soli mineralogy and classification.
 Minerals, texture and fabric in rocks, engineering significance.
 Mapping and site investigations.
 Cements, chemistry and major constituents, hydration products.
 Concrete, factors affecting workability and strength, effects of curing conditions.
 Mechanical behaviour of materials.
 Response to loads, static, dynamic and impact.
 Effects of stress state, strain rate and temperature.
 Interpretation of test results.
 Behaviour of typical materials, non-metals, metals, elastomers, plastics and glass-reinforced composites.
-Timber, use as a structural material.
-Mechanical properties, anisotropy, seasoning and preservation.
-Grading and basic working stresses.
+Timber and its properties as a structural material.
+Structure and properties of metals and alloys.
+Hot and cold working.
+Thermal treatments.
 Welding, classification of processes.
 Characteristics of welds and weld metal.
 Heat-affected zones and thermal history.
-Geometrical and property defects, distortion, Quality assurance.
+Quality assurance.